 Example

-A world setting for Advanced Dungeons & Dragons 2nd Edition.
+A campaign setting for Advanced Dungeons & Dragons 2nd Edition.

-A world that was hit by an ice age.
+A world frozen by an endless ice age.

 Art property of Wizards of the Coast